kardeiz/scheduling/README.md

 # scheduling

 A very simple job scheduler.
-Runs one job (one-time or recurring) on one apawned thread.
+Runs one job (one-time or recurring) on one spawned thread.

 ## Usage